tcAquino/ParticleTrackingOF/README.md

 ## About the author

-Tomás Aquino is a researcher at IDAEA--CSIC, Barcelona, Spain.
+Tomás Aquino is a researcher at IDAEA-CSIC, Barcelona, Spain.
 He can be contacted at tomas.aquino@idaea.csic.es